 Try to maintain a sense of humor throughout this process and encourage your loved one to do the same.
 Things will go wrong no matter how carefully you prepare.
 Do your best to overlook the small inconveniences and find humor instead of frustration.
 Always focus on the end result—your senior loved one will be thriving before long!

 Answering Questions about Moving to Assisted Living

 Preparing for a move to an assisted living community can leave both seniors and their family members with many questions.
-To help make things a little easier, we created “Frequently Asked Questions about Moving to Assisted Living.”
-This resource addresses many issues ranging from moving anxiety to hiring a senior move manager.
+To help make things a little easier, we’ve created a resource hub for seniors ready to “Make the Move“.
+These blogs and e-book address many issues ranging from moving anxiety to hiring a senior move manager.
 We hope you find it useful!

 For more information about moving to a senior living community, contact the experts at Five Star Senior Living today!